Lower Derwent Weather

 Lower Derwent Forecast

-Sunday Partly cloudy.
-Winds E/SE 20 to 30 km/h becoming light in the late evening.
+Monday Partly cloudy.
+Medium (40%) chance of showers, becoming less likely later this evening.
+Winds S 20 to 30 km/h tending SW in the late evening.

 Lower Derwent Weather Forecasts